amansahil/quiz-bot/README.md

 ### Image classifier

 Export the h5 file for the image classifier by running the notebook in the CNN-Notebook folder.
-Copy the generated h5 file into the root directory
+Copy the generated h5 file into the root directory.

 ### Enviroment variables